Making jams, marmalades, preserves, and conserves

 A research study conducted at the University of Minnesota demonstrated that heat processing jelly for 5 to 15 minutes had no harmful effect on the products.
 Those tested included ones made with liquid and powdered pectin, as well as traditional no-pectin-added ones.
 In addition, the heat processing gives a better seal, and destroys mold that may be present on the top surface of the product.

 Use standard jars with 2-piece lids.
 Have jars clean and hot.
 Pack product to within ¼ inch of top, and seal.
-Heat process for 6 minutes in boiling water bath canner (11 minutes for cold, unsterilized jars).
+Heat process in boiling water bath canner according to the chart below.
 Count time from when water returns to boil.

 marmalades, preserves, and conserves